NorthForge3D/Northforge3D-Trident/DESIGN-NOTES.md

 ## Design notes added 2025-11-25.
 Gives a place to share thoughts when we edit CHANGELOG.MD and a place to show people why we chose X or Y.

+## 2025-11-26 - Size Desicions - Parts Decision - Experimatal Build
+    - Decided on 250mm x 250mm x 200 build volume for first build
+        - If we supply these printers as kits - 300 x 300 x 250 (or 300)is more appropriate
+        - Smaller build volume for this printer allows for easier frame stiffening (it's shorter) and easier tests of high speeds of dual gantry 48v rail.

 ## 2025-11-24 - Gantry Starting Point
     - Decided to use zruncho3d dualing gantry as a starting point.
 See: https://github.com/zruncho3d/DuelingX
     - Verififed on a smaller printer, cad available for 1515, 2020, and 3030.
 Not verified on sizes above 1515.
 Probably requires work